kopia/kopia/site/content/docs/Repositories/_index.md

 ### Creating a repository

 To create a repository in Google Cloud Storage you need to provision a storage bucket and install local credentials that can access that bucket.
-To do so:
+To do so, there are two methods (one that requires you to install Google Cloud SDK and the other method that does not):

+***Method #1: Installing Google Cloud SDK

 1. Create a storage bucket in [Google Cloud Console](https://console.cloud.google.com/storage/)
 2. Install [Google Cloud SDK](https://cloud.google.com/sdk/)